 - We challenge all forms of prejudice and prejudice based bullying.

 - We respect the religious beliefs and practice of all staff, pupils and parents, and comply with reasonable requests relating to religious observance and practice.

 What are we doing to advance equality of opportunity between different groups?

-- Seek to involve all parents and families in supporting their child’s education journey
+- We seek to involve all parents and families in supporting their child’s education journey.

-- Including teaching and classroom-based approaches appropriate for the whole school population, which are inclusive and reflective of our pupils.
+- We encourage classroom and staffroom discussion of equality issues which reflect on social stereotypes, expectations and the impact on learning, including teaching and classroom-based approaches appropriate for the whole school population, which are inclusive and reflective of our pupils.

 What are we doing to foster good relations?

 - We prepare our pupils for life in a diverse society and ensure that there are activities across the curriculum that promotes the spiritual, moral, social and cultural development of our pupils.